Mental Health Treatment Programs at Icarus in New Mexico

 Substance use disorder (SUD) is a mental illness that impacts an individual’s brain, making it hard to control their use of illegal drugs, alcohol, or medications.
 People struggling with SUDs experience a wide range of symptoms, the most extreme of which is addiction.
 The Recovery Research Institute estimates that 20 million Americans suffer from SUD.

 An anxiety disorder is a mental health condition characterized by excessive nervousness, panic, and fear.
-In extreme cases, individuals may experience physical manifestations of their mental health condition, including a pounding heart and sweating.
+In some cases, individuals may experience physical manifestations of their mental health condition, including a pounding heart and sweating.
 According to the National Alliance on Mental Illness, over 40 million American adults suffer from an anxiety disorder.

 Depression is a serious mental illness that negatively impacts a person’s thoughts and feelings.
 Unlike your daily mood swings, a long-term depressive episode may cause you to lose interest in your usual daily activities for every waking moment for at least two weeks.
 Individuals suffering from depression may feel insecure, hopeless, and suicidal.